Spatially Derived Clusters

 p_orig + p_igkc

-We can see that there appears to be 2 unique populations of B cells in our PCA space, where the orig.ident or sample is driving the differences in
+There appears to be 2 unique populations of B cells in our PCA space, where the orig.ident is driving the differences in those bins.
+This is a clear indication that integration will be necessary to resolve the batch effect in the data.

 Integration

-This may take several iterations and may take a few minutes to run.
+This step may take several iterations to run, but should converge within a few minutes.

 # Harmony batch correction